 Both the British and French colonists were confronted with the fact that in many Native American cultures, it was normal for men to have sex with other (female-acting and dressing) males. and they were welcomed and respected by their tribes.
 It's been widely recognized that the French coined the term "berdache" to label these men who lived in female roles.

 Throw into the mix the ultra-homophobic missionaries and it must have been quite a time.
 No doubt that Etienne saw the potential for sexy male escapades in the wilderness when he created this great fantasy work.
 By the end of the series, once again our artist displays his sense of humor, with the studs sexually spent and another couple of notches added to his list of male conquests.

 This is an adult-oriented blog that often contains nudity and sexually explicit material.
 Do not view if you are under 18 years of age, or under age as required by your local laws for viewing adult-only materials in your community.

 Nothing presented here is intended to indicate the sexuality or sexual preferances of anyone.
-VGMH collected this content and should anything belong to you, please contact me and I will gladly remove it: firstname.lastname@example.org.
+VGMH collected this content and should anything belong to you, please contact me and I will gladly remove it: email@example.com.
 All data and information provided on this blog is for informational purposes only, and makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information, and will not be liable for any errors, omissions, or any losses, injuries, or damages arising from its display or use.
 All information is provided on an as-is basis.
+All names, whether for performance or production should be considered fictional stage names.
+Any resemblance to actual persons, living, dead or otherwise, is purely coincidental.
 External links to other sites are not intended as endorsements of any content, views expressed, products or services offered on outside sites, or the organizations sponsoring those sites.